-What Feijoa contains.
-Feijoa is a small green vitamin bomb.
-Feijoa: cooking recipes
+What does feijoa contain?
+Feijoa is a little green vitamin bomb.
+Feijoa: recipes

-Not all of us have feijoa a frequent guest on the table.
+Not all of us have feijoa as a frequent guest on our table.
 And all because little is known about this berry and for many it is an overseas curiosity.
 But it turns out that these wonderful fruits have been grown in Russia for a long time.
-Therefore, you should not deny yourself the pleasure of getting to know an unusual taste.
-Moreover, the fruits are simply overflowing with vitamins and microelements that will help put immunity in order.
-Let's talk about the beneficial properties and contraindications for the use of this green guest from America in more detail.
+Therefore, you should not deny yourself the pleasure of getting acquainted with unusual taste.
+Moreover, the fruits are simply overflowing with vitamins and microelements that will help put the immune system in order.
+Let's talk about the beneficial properties and contraindications for consuming this green guest from America in more detail.

 What is feijoa

 In our country, feijoa is still an exotic berry.
-Many customers do not even look to the side where small nondescript green fruits are laid out on the counter.
+Many buyers don’t even look to the side where small, inconspicuous fruits are laid out on the counter.
+Green colour.
 But if you knew what benefits are hidden in this little guest from another country, you would never pass by.

-The discreet appearance of the feijoa does not attract attention at all.
+Discreet appearance feijoa does not attract attention at all

-We will begin to get acquainted with an exotic plant from afar.
-In nature, feijoa is found mainly in the highlands of South America - these are the regions of Brazil, Uruguay, Colombia and northern Argentina.
+Let's start getting acquainted with the exotic plant from afar.
+In nature, feijoa is found mainly in mountainous areas.
+South America- These are the regions of Brazil, Uruguay, Colombia and northern Argentina.

-• the first European country where seedlings were delivered in 1890 - France;
+• first European country, where the seedlings were delivered in 1890 - France;

 • in 1900, unusual representatives of the flora were planted in Yalta and on the Black Sea coast of the Caucasus;

-• at the beginning of the 20th century, the plant was brought and safely bred in the Mediterranean countries, which are famous for their warm mild climate.
+• at the beginning of the 20th century, the plant was brought and successfully bred in Mediterranean countries, which are famous for their warm, mild climate.

-An evergreen and beautifully flowering shrub is often used in landscaping.
+An evergreen and beautifully flowering bush is often used in landscape design

 A subtropical plant in the tropics feels very bad.
-High temperatures significantly reduce the overall yield.
+High temperatures significantly reduce overall yield.

 What does it look like

-Feijoa belongs to the Akka genus and the Myrtle family.
-It is a sprawling evergreen shrub, although woody forms are also found in nature.
+Feijoa belongs to the genus Akka and the Myrtaceae family.
+It is a spreading evergreen shrub, although woody forms are also found in nature.
 Its height does not exceed 4 meters.
-The trunk is covered with a rough green-brown bark.
+The trunk is covered with rough green-brown bark.

 Sometimes feijoa can be found in the form of a tree, but its height will never exceed 4 meters

-Since feijoa lives in rocky mountainous terrain, its roots are superficial.
-A characteristic feature of moisture-loving plants is a densely branched, but compact root system, which helps the tree to receive moisture directly from the soil surface, and not from the depths.
+Since feijoa lives in rocky mountainous areas, its roots are located superficially.
+Feature moisture-loving plants - densely branched, but compact root system, which helps the tree receive moisture directly from the surface of the soil, and not from the depths.

-Feijoa leaves are oval or elliptical in shape.
-The edges are smooth, the surface is slightly pubescent, leathery, has feathery or reticulate venation.
-Above the leaf is dark green, below it is light green-gray.
+Feijoa leaves have an oval or elliptical shape.
+The edges are smooth, the surface is slightly pubescent, leathery, and has feathery or reticulate venation.
+The leaf is dark green above, light green-gray below.
 The plant, densely covered with foliage, looks beautiful throughout the year.

 Leathery leaves look elegant all year round

 The tree looks especially charming during flowering.
-From May to June, and in the Southern Hemisphere from November to December, feijoa is covered with unusually beautiful flowers.
-White-pink petals surround a bunch of red stamens (there can be from 50 to 80 pieces).
+From May to June, and in Southern Hemisphere from November to December feijoa is covered with unusually beautiful flowers.
+White-pink petals surround a bunch of red stamens (there can be from 50 to 80 of them).
 Bisexual flowers can be arranged singly, in pairs, or form a corymbose inflorescence.
-The flowering process is long, you can admire the lush and bright bush for almost a month.
+The flowering process is long; you can admire the lushly blooming and bright bush for almost a month.

-Despite the fact that the plant is densely covered with flowers, the percentage of useful ovary is only 17%.
-The rest just crumbles.
+Despite the fact that the plant is densely strewn with flowers, the percentage of useful ovary is only 17%.
+The rest just crumbles away.

 Feijoa fruits look inconspicuous.
-These are small, from 2 to 5, less often up to 7 cm, berries of an elongated-oval or wide-round shape.
-Less often, there are kubarevidny, like a child's spinning top, fruits.
-The top is crowned with the remains of sepals.
-The berry is covered with a skin with a slight waxy coating.
+These are small, from 2 to 5, less often up to 7 cm, berries of an elongated oval or wide-round shape.
+Less common are cube-shaped fruits, similar to a child’s top.
+The apex is crowned with the remains of sepals.
+The berry is covered with a peel with a slight waxy coating.
 The skin color can be bright green, like young grass, or dark green.
-Ripe fruit weighs from 15 to 60 g, but sometimes large specimens are found - 105–120 g.
+The ripe fruit weighs from 15 to 60 g, but sometimes large specimens are found - 105–120 g.

-An interesting fact is that a seemingly nondescript-looking fruit has a flesh of extraordinary taste.
-The juicy part of the fruit at the same time resembles strawberries, pineapple and kiwi in aroma and sweet-sour taste.
+An interesting fact is that such a seemingly inconspicuous-looking fruit has a pulp of extraordinary taste.
+The juicy part of the fruit is reminiscent of strawberries, pineapple and kiwi in its aroma and sweet-sour taste.

-Ripe pulp should be almost transparent, jelly-like and have a light creamy shade.
-If it is brown, the fruit is clearly stale and unusable.
-The white color of the fleshy part indicates that the feijoa has not yet ripened and there is nothing useful in it.
+Ripe pulp should be almost transparent, jelly-like and light cream in color.
+If it is brown, the fruit is clearly overstayed and unsuitable for consumption.
+White color the fleshy part indicates that the feijoa has not yet matured and there is nothing useful in it.

-The ripe fruit has a transparent flesh with a creamy shade
+The ripe fruit has transparent pulp with a creamy tint.

 Beneficial features

-Outwardly uninteresting fruits have not only a bright taste, they are also incredibly useful.
-Berries easily compete for the iodine content of seafood, so doctors often recommend this product for the prevention of iodine deficiency.
-The natural vitamin complex contained in the fruits normalizes the body's metabolism.
+Uninteresting in appearance, the fruits not only have a bright taste, they are also incredibly healthy.
+Berries easily compete with seafood for iodine content, which is why doctors often recommend this product for the prevention of iodine deficiency.
+Natural vitamin complex, which is contained in fruits, normalizes metabolism in the body.
 Easily soluble fiber reduces appetite and improves digestive processes.

 Feijoa is the only berry that can compete with seafood in iodine content

-If you decide to buy feijoa to increase the iodine content in the body, be sure to ask in which region the fruits were grown.
-The fact is that the berries grown near the sea contain the maximum indicator of the useful element, and in plants cultivated in areas that are more than 50 km from the sea, the iodine content in the fruits begins to decrease.
+If you decide to buy feijoa to increase the iodine content in your body, be sure to ask in which region the fruits were grown.
+The fact is that berries grown by the sea contain maximum rate useful element, and in plants cultivated in areas more than 50 km away from the sea, the iodine content in fruits begins to decrease.

-The calorie content of feijoa is low, 100 g of berries contain only 49 kcal.
+Feijoa is low in calories; 100 g of berries contain only 49 kcal.

 Composition of nutrients - table